TheDeathlyCow/thermoo/wiki/docs/mods/temperature_unit.md

 }
 ```

-Recording a temperature of 0°K in the [Environment Provider Components](../datapacks/environment_provider_definition)
+Recording a temperature of 0°K in an [Environment Component](../datapacks/environment_component_type.md) map.

 ```json
 {